LeBron James Angry ‘Arthur’ Post Triggers Talk Of Targeting Former Teammate, NBA Superstar Offers Explanation

 “Really,” Smith added.
 “Other than the Celtics.
 Who was it the other night?
 We lost to Orlando, beat Chicago.
 Chicago goes in there and beats Orlando.
 Everybody’s losing to everybody right now.”

-Draymond Green, Golden State’s colorful forward, also recently shared a cryptic social media snap.
+Draymond Green, Golden State’s colorful forward, also recently shared a cryptic Instagram snap.
 This one was of himself sticking his tongue out.
 What made it interesting was his caption, which also read, “Mood.”
 People immediately suspected that Green was trolling LeBron, but the Warrior’s All-Star has already debunked this theory.

 “I just thought the pic was dope and that was my mood today,” Green said through Twitter.